 - 2. Has an annual gross income, exclusive of Social Security, less than or equal to the L80 Low Income Median Family Income limits as established annually by the U.S. Department of Housing and Urban Development (HUD).
 The single person limit is established as the one (1) person household limit and the married couple limit is established as the two (2) person household limit as defined in the published HUD schedule for low income families in the St. Charles County area.

 Procedure.
-From April first (1st) to May thirty-first (31st) of each year any person claiming to be entitled to a refund pursuant to this Section for taxes paid during the prior calendar year shall submit a request for such refund to the Director of Finance or his/her designee, together with such proof of claim as may be required by the Director of Finance.
+From April 15 to May 31 of each year any person claiming to be entitled to a refund pursuant to this Section for taxes paid during the prior calendar year shall submit a request for such refund to the Director of Finance or his/her designee, together with such proof of claim as may be required by the Director of Finance.
 Such proof of claim may, at the discretion of the Director of Finance, include proof of age, proof of income level, copies of applicable utility bills and/or proof of payment of such bills.
 Where qualifying utility payments are included as part of the rent, the owner may provide appropriate documentation of the amount allocated for utilities for purposes of this Section.

 Computation.
 The amount of refund owing to each exempt consumer shall be the amount of the license tax imposed by this Code as a result of such consumer's purchase of the utility services specified in this Section at his/her residence and paid by or on behalf of the exempt consumer for bills dated during those months during the preceding calendar year, beginning September 1, 2006, in which the consumer was sixty-five (65) years of age or older.